tsudoko/98imgtools/README.md

 Creates a new blank NHD image header to the user's specifications.
 Blank space is not allocated.

 ### `pbr_dump.py`
-Dumps the boot sector of the first partition found in the provided disk image.
+Dumps the boot sector of the first FAT partition found in the provided disk image.

 ### `slhdump.py`
 Display header information from an SLH hard drive image file.